I've been an online writer for over eight years. I love writing about relationships, love, romance, and flirting.

 2. Facial or Body Hair Is a No-No

 Traditionally, facial or body hair is an absolute no-no for girls.
-It may be impractical to be spotlessly clean every single day, but to embrace the stereotypically feminine image you have to do everything it takes to mask unwanted facial or body hair.
+It may be impractical to be spotlessly clean every single day, but to embrace the stereotypically feminine image, you have to do everything it takes to mask unwanted facial or body hair.

 From your brows to lips to arms to legs, being free of body hair will help you look the part of the traditionally feminine girl.
-This can including tweezing, epilating, waxing, threading or shave—do what you have to do to get the look you want!
+This can including tweezing, epilating, waxing, threading, or shaving—do what you have to do to get the look you want!
 Or, if you're feeling lazy, just cover up your legs when you don't want to shave.
 No one will know the difference.

 Again, you don't have to shave if you don't want to.
 It's totally cool if you want to skip the razor and wear shorts.
 As they say, long hair, don't care!